knowsuchagency/promptic/README.md

 ### Structured Outputs

 You can use Pydantic models to ensure the LLM returns data in exactly the structure you expect.
 Simply define a Pydantic model and use it as the return type annotation on your decorated function.
-The LLM's response will be automatically validated against your model schema and returned as a proper Pydantic object.
+The LLM's response will be automatically validated against your model schema and returned as a Pydantic object.

 ```python
 from pydantic import BaseModel